 Are at-home microdermabrasion devices worth the money?
 Let's see... #skincare Click To Tweet

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.
 We donate 25% of our “click money” proceeds to these charitable organizations.
 We received our kit from pmd as a PR sample.

 pmd Personal Microderm Device | pmd Advanced Replacement Disks | pmd Advanced Skin Cleanser | pmd Recovery Moisturizer

 Microdermabrasion is an exfoliating treatment that can be done at home or by a professional.
 A device with an abrasive tip (often sandpaper-like in texture) is used to slough away the outermost layer of skin cells.
 Because these cells are already dead, you won't feel any pain or experience any bleeding.
 The treatment allows a new healthier layer of skin to show.

 Perks of At-Home Treatments

 Cost: The top perk for me with an at-home treatment is the cost factor.
 Microdermabrasion at the salon costs $75 or more for one treatment.
 The pmd Microderm kit costs less than $200.
 A few versions even include hand and foot attachments so you can do at-home mani/pedi treatments!
-[The exact model we're testing is the pink personal pmd Microderm Pro device, which is currently on sale for only $133 at the Nordstrom anniversary sale.
-That's a great price!]
+[The exact model we're testing is the pink personal pmd Microderm Pro device.]

 Frequent Treatments: The pmd Microderm instruction booklet says you can do weekly treatments, which is exactly what Daisy and I have both been doing.
 A dermatologist's office typically suggests you wait a few weeks between appointments.
 More treatments = more opportunities for skin to turn over and renew itself!